-Per the Federal DBE Program, ADOT must consider potential step 2 adjustments to the base figure when determining its overall DBE goal for FAA-funded contracts.
-Federal regulations outline factors that an agency must consider:
+Per the Federal DBE Program, ADOT must consider potential adjustments to the base figure as part of determining its overall annual DBE goal for FAA-funded contracts.
+Federal regulations outline factors that an agency must consider when assessing whether to make any such "step 2 adjustments" to its base figure:

 - 1. Current capacity of DBEs to perform work, as measured by the volume of work DBEs have performed in recent years; - 2.
 Information related to employment, self-employment, education, training and unions; - 3.
 Any disparities in the ability of DBEs to get financing, bonding and insurance; and - 4.
-Other relevant factors.2
+Other relevant factors.
+10